 One last note: limited-time projects, personal business endeavors, and other similar enterprises may function without becoming a student organization.
 For example, a two-week long class project, which involves teaching elementary school students about the history of the Triangle area, would not need to become a student organization.
 Student organizations need to have a purpose that is ongoing, is not already adequately addressed by other organizations, has significant interest amongst GSW students, requires the continual recruitment of new members, is not-for-profit, and fills a niche within the GSW and local communities.

-GSW has 60 clubs and organizations to get you involved and meeting new people while attending Georgia Southwestern.
+GSW has over 60 clubs and organizations to get you involved and meeting new people while attending Georgia Southwestern.
 GSW separates its student organizations into categories including: Greek, Honor's, Religious, Sports, Campus & Student Media.
-Please look below and you can see a full listing of all the organizations current at GSW.
-For a more in depth look at some of our organizations and how to join them, check out our Organization Guidebook.
+Please click on the link below and you can see a full listing of all the organizations GSW has to offer.
+You can also request to join the organization or find our more information by clicking here: Canes Connect.